datacarpentry/image-processing/episodes/02-image-basics.md

 ![Enlarged image area](../fig/maize-seedling-enlarged.jpg)

-Note that each square in the enlarged image area - each pixel - is all one color, but that each pixel can have a different color from its neighbors.
+Note that each square in the enlarged image area - each pixel - is all one colour, but that each pixel can have a different colour from its neighbors.
 Viewed from a distance,
 these pixels seem to blend together to form the image we see.

 ## Working with Pixels
 As noted, in practice,
-real world images will typically be made up of a vast number of pixels, and each of these pixels will be one of potentially millions of colors.
+real world images will typically be made up of a vast number of pixels, and each of these pixels will be one of potentially millions of colours.
-While we will deal with pictures of such complexity shortly, let's start our exploration with 15 pixels in a 5 X 3 matrix with 2 colors and work our way up to that complexity, but first the necessary imports.
+While we will deal with pictures of such complexity shortly, let's start our exploration with 15 pixels in a 5 X 3 matrix with 2 colours and work our way up to that complexity, but first the necessary imports.